/ /

 Under no circumstances should you do this hike if it is raining, or it has rained recently.
 It’s slippery and dangerous.

-That all being said, once you reach the top of the pass, you’re golden.
-It’s quite literally all downhill from there.
 You’ll descend past a series of pristine alpine lakes – our favorites were Perfection Lake, which is where we slept the first night, and Lake Viviane, which is where we tried to sleep the second night.

-Then, continue the descent past Snow Lake and out to the Snow Lake trailhead, where you’ll pick up your second car and drive back to the Colchuck Trailhead to retrieve the other car.
+Then, continue the descent past Snow Lake and out to the Snow Lake Trailhead, where you’ll pick up your second car and drive back to the Colchuck Trailhead to retrieve the other car.

-Hidden Lake Lookout (North Cascades National Park)
+The Hidden Lake Lookout Trail (North Cascades National Park)

 • Length: 8 miles